Bhpsngum/starblast-snippets/MapEditorTutorial.md

 These happen when your code runs failed or violate some rules, this can be any types.
 #### Modification Errors & Warnings
 These happens if Map Editor fails, partially or completely, to set/get a cell's data.
-* **Invalid argument(s): (Error)** (e.g 4th and 6th errors) Will come along with more detailed information, happens when you passed something wrong (usually non-numbers or numbers that excess the map size limit) into the function
+* **Invalid argument(s): (Error)** (e.g last 2 errors) Will come along with more detailed information, happens when you passed something wrong (usually non-numbers or numbers that excess the map size limit) into the function
-* **Cannot modify the Asteroid: (Error)** (e.g 5th error) This is a rare case of the error above, happens when Map Editor cannot parse your input values for processing.
-(It always includes the values inputed in the error)
-* **Found non-integer argument(s): (Warning)** (e.g 2 last warnings) Detailed as above, usually happens when you passed non-integer values, but it doesn't excess the limit (e.g: 0.5;1.25).
+* **Found non-integer argument(s): (Warning)** (e.g last 2 warnings) Detailed as above, usually happens when you passed non-integer values, but it doesn't excess the limit (e.g: 0.5;1.25).
 In that case the values will be modified:

   If it's the coordinates, it will be rounded **down** to the nearest integer, e.g 1.5 ---> 1; 6.9 ---> 6